 Send us an email at email@example.com or contact us on whatsapp: +31.6.55470051

 Even though Amsterdam is not a big city, it’s still too big to walk everywhere.
 Below are some different transport options:

-Within Amsterdam it is easy to travel quickly by bike, but also by public transport.
-The tram, bus and metro is a good means of transport to travel throughout the city.
-The infrastructure in Amsterdam is so good that the trams, buses and metros follow each other in quick succession.
+Within Amsterdam, it is easy to travel quickly by bike, but also by public transport.
+The tram, bus, and metro are good means of transport to travel throughout the city.
+The infrastructure in Amsterdam is so good that the trams, buses, and metros follow each other in quick succession.